 Clover is the same rate as Square and the one device which allows all of the payment functions is nice.
 They also have a website which can be used for tracking online inventory or online sales.
 In addition, they have 24 hours customer support.

 The main disadvantage is they only offer the one all-in-one processing device which runs $39.95.
 This is an upfront investment for a unit and may be too costly if running multiple show and sell locations.
 In addition, the device needs to be charged between uses.

 A Surcharge is when you pass on the processing fee to the customer.
-There are currently 10 states with laws that prohibit surcharges of any type.
-The following states do not allow a surcharge by law: California, Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma, and Texas.
+There are currently 11 states and territories with laws that prohibit surcharges of any type.
+The following states do not allow a surcharge by law: California, Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma, Texas and Puerto Rico.
 As of this blog post proposals to outlaw the fees are pending in Arkansas, Hawaii, Illinois, Indiana, Kentucky, Maryland, Michigan, Missouri, Nevada, New Jersey, New Mexico, Pennsylvania, Rhode Island, South Carolina, Tennessee, Utah, Vermont and West Virginia.
 You should continue to monitor this issue if you plan to charge a surcharge.